fanhongtao/tldr-sh-client/README.md

 ## Prerequisites

-`curl` needs to be available somewhere in your `$PATH`.
+`git` needs to be available somewhere in your `$PATH`.
 The script is otherwise self-contained.

 ## Usage
 ```